 I prepared this cake last week, as a practice cake.
 It turned out so good that I just had to share the recipe with you.
 As usual, it’s made of homemade sprouting flour, nourishing grass-fed butter, organic eggs, and sweetened with raw honey and whole cane sugar.
 There is nothing artificial about this cake!
 It’s made from scratch to ensure that my son and his guest won’t be suffering from any digestion problems that would the fun they will be having.

-- measuring cups and spoons
+- measuring cups

-- hand mixer OR stand mixer
+- a hand mixer OR a stand mixer

 - cooling racks